Testicle: Diseases and conditions

 Testicular prostheses are available to mimic the appearance and feel of one or both testicles, when absent as from injury or as treatment in association to gender dysphoria.
 There have also been some instances of their implantation in dogs.

+Scientists are working on developing lab-grown testicles that might help infertile men in the future.

 Effects of exogenous hormones

 To some extent, it is possible to change testicular size.
 Short of direct injury or subjecting them to adverse conditions, e.g., higher temperature than they are normally accustomed to, they can be shrunk by competing against their intrinsic hormonal function through the use of externally administered steroidal hormones.
 Steroids taken for muscle enhancement (especially anabolic steroids) often have the undesired side effect of testicular shrinkage.

 Stimulation of testicular functions via gonadotropic-like hormones may enlarge their size.
 Testes may shrink or atrophy during hormone replacement therapy or through chemical castration.

 In all cases, the loss in testes volume corresponds with a loss of spermatogenesis.

 Society and culture

 The testicles of calves, lambs, roosters, turkeys, and other animals are eaten in many parts of the world, often under euphemistic culinary names.
 Testicles are a by-product of the castration of young animals raised for meat, so they might have been a late-spring seasonal specialty.
 In modern times, they are generally frozen and available year-round.

 In the Middle Ages, men who wanted a boy sometimes had their left testicle removed.
 This was because people believed that the right testicle made "boy" sperm and the left made "girl" sperm.
 As early as 330 BC, Aristotle prescribed the ligation (tying off) of the left testicle in men wishing to have boys.